 We meet Thursdays 10.30am – 1pm at Spring Bank Arts Centre , Spring Bank, New Mills SK22 4BH

-Participants are working with writer John Lindley to write poems for an anthology.
-The Buxton group will have writing workshops too, later in the year, and the anthology come out in the spring 2018.
+Participants worked with writer John Lindley to write poems for an anthology.
+The Buxton group are have writing workshops too, and the anthology will come out in the spring 2018.

 Participants worked with artist Debra Tracey to create a Mosaic Trail for Furness Vale Community Field (COGS), inspired by flowers, birds, bugs and animals.
 An amazing 59 mosaics have been cemented onto rocks around the field, with a leaflet featuring them all for people to use and ‘tick off’ as the discover them all.

 With artist Tracey Cartledge, Project eARTh participants worked with Year 5 children at Hayfield Primary School to create a steel sculpture for the ‘Bus Turn Around’ in Hayfield.
 The children came up with wonderful ideas, and the final design features a steam train called ‘Queen Bee’ .

 Based on the train from New Mills Central arriving at the Hayfield terminus full of Sunday walkers back in the days following the Mass Trespass of 1932, this design concept references important history and also allows artwork from other pupils to feature in some of the carriage windows.
 In addition, this design has the interactive quality of providing an empty window in each carriage for visitors to pose behind for a great photo opportunity.

 This sculpture, along with the sculpture designed by Project eARTh last year will be fabricated in the winter, and installed in early 2018.
 Derbyshire County Council Countryside Service have cleared the bus turnaround space , and are planting wild flower bulbs and seeds ready for next Spring.